raito-io/cli-plugin-aws-account/README.md

 ```

 Next, replace the values of the indicated fields with your specific values, or use [environment variables](https://docs.raito.io/docs/cli/configuration):
-- `data-source-id`: the ID of the Data source you created in Raito Cloud.
+- `data-source-id`: The ID of the Data source you created in Raito Cloud.
-- `identity-store-id`: the ID of the Identity Store you created in Raito Cloud.
+- `identity-store-id`: The ID of the Identity Store you created in Raito Cloud.
-- `aws-account-id`: the ID of the AWS account you want to sync.
+- `aws-account-id`: The ID of the AWS account you want to sync.
 Make sure to remove the hyphens.
+- `aws-profile`: The AWS SDK profile to use for connecting to the AWS account to synchronize.
+When not specified, the default profile is used (or what is defined in the AWS_PROFILE environment variable).
+- `aws-region`: The AWS region to use for connecting to the AWS account to synchronize.
+When not specified, the default region as found by the AWS SDK is used.
+- `aws-organization-profile`: The AWS SDK profile where the organization is defined (e.g. where permission sets are defined in AWS Identity Center).
+This is optional and can be used to get a full access trace in case access is granted through the AWS IAM Identity Center.
+- `aws-organization-region`: The AWS region where the organization is defined (e.g. where permission sets are defined in AWS Identity Center).
+If not set and `aws-organization-profile` parameter is defined, the default region for the profile will be used.
+- `aws-concurrency`: The number of threads to use for concurrent API calls to AWS.
+The default is 5.

-- `aws-s3-emulate-folder-structure`: if set to true, S3 objects will be organized in a folder structure, just as in the AWS console.
+- `aws-s3-emulate-folder-structure` (optional): If set to true, S3 objects will be organized in a folder structure, just as in the AWS console.
 If set to false, you'll get a flat list of all files within a bucket.
+True, by default.
-- `aws-s3-max-folder-depth`: the maximum 'folder depth' that will be synced.
+- `aws-s3-max-folder-depth` (optional): The maximum folder depth that will be synced.
+Beyond this, no folders or files will be synced.
+If not set, 20 is used as default.
-- `aws-s3-cloudtrail-bucket`: the S3 bucket where S3 usage data generated by AWS CloudTrail is stored.
+- `aws-s3-cloudtrail-bucket`: The S3 bucket where S3 usage data, generated by AWS CloudTrail, is stored.
+- `aws-s3-include-buckets` (optional): Comma-separated list of buckets to include.
+If specified, only these buckets will be handled.
+Wildcards (*) can be used.
+- `aws-s3-exclude-buckets` (optional): Comma-separated list of buckets to exclude.
+If specified, these buckets will not be handled.
+Wildcard (*) can be used.
+Excludes have preference over includes.

 You will also need to configure the Raito CLI further to connect to your Raito Cloud account, if that's not set up yet.